-- In Mario & Luigi: Superstar Saga, when facing the Final Boss, you must destroy its hands and head in order to expose (and strike) its heart; the hands and head quickly regenerate, requiring you to repeat this process throughout the battle.
+- When facing the Final Boss, you must destroy its hands and head in order to expose (and strike) its heart; the hands and head quickly regenerate, requiring you to repeat this process throughout the battle.

-- In Mario & Luigi: Partners in Time, a younger Princess Shroob cannot be damaged until you destroy the shield protecting her.
-The elder Princess Shroob extends this pattern one step further: You cannot damage her until having destroyed her crown, but you can't strike the crown without attacking her feet to knock her down first.
-In all cases, the princesses recover after taking a few hits, forcing you to start the process over.
+- Mario & Luigi: Partners in Time: Princess Shroob cannot be damaged until you destroy the shield protecting her.
+The fight against the elder Princess Shroob extends this pattern one step further: You cannot damage her until having destroyed her crown, but you can't strike the crown without attacking her feet to knock her down first.
+In both cases, the princess recovers after taking a few hits, forcing you to start the process over.